bruno-mendes-96/DataPipeline_Sparkify/README.md

 Plugins folder contains two repositories: helpers and operators.
 Helpers contains <code>ceate_tables.py</code> (that stores the DDLs for creating tables) and <code>sql_queries.py</code> (that stores the insert statements).
 Operators contains four python scripts (one for each operator): <code>data_quality.py</code>, <code>load_dimension.py</code>, <code>load_fact.py</code>, <code>stage_redshift.py</code>.
 Dags folder contains dag.py script, that loads Operators and set tasks dependencies.

 DataQualityOperator - Check data quality of all tables, querying the number of records.

 StageToRedshiftOperator - Extract data from Bucket S3 and insert into staging tables.

 LoadFactOperator - Transform staging data and insert into fact table.

 LoadDimensionOperator - Transform staging data and load dimensions.

+This operators are used to extract, transform and load the data into a star schema (a fact songplay table and time, users, artists and songs DIM tables)

 ![Alt text](images/dag_sparkify.png "DAG")